 Outside the Home

-Caidominici is set in a completely tranquil valley where your closest neighbours are the native deer.
-The local village of Pietralunga is 10 minutes away...here you will find shops for all you day-to-day needs and a few rustic, but delicious, restaurants.
+Caidominici is set in a completely tranquil valley and once you arrive you may honestly find it hard to leave.
+If you need to, the local village of Pietralunga is approximately 10 minutes drive away... here you will find local supermarkets and basic shops for all you day-to-day needs as well as a few rustic, but delicious, restaurants.
+If you fancy venturing further afield there are many beautiful towns to visit nearby...

 Perugia is an Italian city and the capital of the Umbria region.
 It’s known for its defensive walls around the historic center.
 1 hour drive